MokalledLab/Zebrafish_SCI_Atlas/README.md

 ## DE Marker Scoring

 This is R script that performs quantification of overlap between two list of genes.
-The list of genes genes are read from two different excel files.
+The list of genes are read from two different excel files.
 Then it calculates binomial probabilities using hypergeometric distribution.

 ## HCR Quantification